factly/cbfc-crawler/README.md

 1. movies
 2. movies_patch

-Execute the following commands from the root folder to run the crawler:
+movies

-    cd cbfc
+To run the crawler

-To run the crawler:
+    scrapy crawl movies -a from_date=01/01/1950 -a to_date=12/31/1951 -o list.json

-    scrapy crawl movies
+movies_patch

-To run the crawler for range of years, 1992 to 1993 for eg:
+put all the missed entries into `data/missed.json` then run below command

-    scrapy crawl movies -a from_date=1992 -a to_date=1993
+    scrapy crawl movies_patch -o patch_list.json